Nervosys/Botnix/botnix/modules/services/editors/emacs.md

 ```
 :::

-In this case, the next `nix-env -f '<nixpkgs>' -iA
+In this case, the next `nix-env -f '<botpkgs>' -iA
 myemacs` will take care of adding your emacs to the
 {var}`PATH` environment variable.